eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-connections.md

 `authorizationSubject`s must be granted the access rights by an authorization mechanism such as [ACLs](basic-acl.html) or [Policies](basic-policy.html).

+A connection target can only send data for Things to which it has READ rights, as data flows from a Thing to a target.
+A connection source can only receive data for Things to which it has WRITE rights, as data flows from a source to a Thing.

 ### Specific config

 Some [connection types](#connection-types) require specific configuration which are not supported for other connection types.